Kanye West Reportedly Wants To Leave America After ‘Humiliating’ Performance, Loss Of Mentor Donald Trump

 — ye (@kanyewest) November 4, 2020

-Earlier, West took to Twitter to show a video where he cast his ballot from his new home in Wyoming, saying it was the first time he had ever voted.
+Earlier, West took to Twitter to show a video in which he cast his ballot from his new home in Wyoming, saying it was the first time he had ever voted.

 “The first vote of my life We are here to serve We pray for every servant leader in the world,” he tweeted.